 How to Choose an Anti-Bark Collar for Your Dog

-Many people have reported that when used correctly from the start, their dog learned to stop barking after just a few uses and that their dog hadn't been traumatized at all.
+Many people have reported that when these collars are used correctly from the start, their dog learned to stop barking after just a few uses.
 That was certainly true for my dog, an excitable Border Collie who just wouldn't stop barking when he wanted attention.
-We used a static pulse anti-bark collar for him and after just a couple of uses he learned to stop barking as soon as we put the collar on him.
+We used a static-pulse anti-bark collar for him and after just a couple of uses, he learned to stop barking as soon as we put the collar on him.

 Types of Anti-Bark Collars

 Now, before you rush off to buy one, let me just share a few bits of advice about what to look for in one because they're not all made the same and some are definitely safer than others.
 Types of anti-bark collars: